Municipal Bond Interest (code 57)

 A non-federal government entity, for this purpose, is defined as:

-Enter the taxable amount on Utah form TC-40A, Part 1, using code 57.
+If the interest is not included in your federal adjusted gross income, enter the taxable amount on Utah form TC-40A, Part 1, using code 57.

 Keep all documentation with your tax records.